vjbollavarapu/modulyn-community/docs/USE_CASES.md

 ---

-These real-world use cases demonstrate how TidyGen ERP transforms the cleaning services industry through Web3 technology, providing unprecedented transparency, efficiency, and trust while delivering significant cost savings and operational improvements.
+These real-world use cases demonstrate how Modulyn ERP transforms the cleaning services industry through Web3 technology, providing unprecedented transparency, efficiency, and trust while delivering significant cost savings and operational improvements.